Abdulla Idrees

-Abdulla Idrees (Arabic:عَبْد الله إِدْرِيس; born 16 August 1999) is an Emirati football player who plays for Al Nasr and the United Arab Emirates national football team.
+Abdulla Idrees (Arabic:عَبْد الله إِدْرِيس; born 16 August 1999) is an Emirati football player who plays for Al-Dhafra, on loan from Al Nasr, and the United Arab Emirates national football team.

 Club career

 Abdulla Idrees started his career at Al-Jazira and is a product of the Al-Jazira's youth system.
 On 7 April 2018, Abdulla Idrees made his professional debut for Al Jazira against Emirates Club in the Pro League.
 During the winter transfer window Idrees would sign for Al Nasr.

 International career

 On 4 January 2024, Idrees was named in the UAE's squad for the 2023 AFC Asian Cup.